 Doing a few at-home grooming tasks can save you a lot of money over the course of the year.
 Bathing, brushing and clipping your pet’s nails are simple things that you can do to save yourself time and money.
 As long as you understand how to stop dog nail bleeding, you shouldn’t have any trouble.

 I know a lot of dog owners are nervous about trimming their furry friend’s nails.
 It is an intimidating task, but you shouldn’t stress about it.
-As long as you are careful and do a bit of studying beforehand, you should be fine.
+As long as you are careful and do a bit of studying beforehand, and follow grooming safety guidelines, you should be fine.

-Once you understand what needs to be done, it’s just a matter of relaxing and getting to work.
-Remember, if you’re nervous and stressed your dog will sense that and his anxiety will grow too.
-Just stay calm.
+Once you understand what needs to be done, it’s just a matter of relaxing yourself and your pooch, and getting to work.
+Remember, if you’re nervous and stressed then your dog will sense that and his own anxiety will grow too.
+Staying calm when cutting dog’s nails is very important.

 The worst thing that can happen is that you clip a little too much nail and accidentally cut into the quick.
 Don’t worry.
 Even the most experienced dog groomers do this once in a while.
 If you understand how to stop dog nail bleeding you’ll be able to rectify the problem in just a few seconds.